benshimonz/V1/README.md

 ## No-existence and No-connection

-Sometimes we are looking for things that are not in the graph (e.g. _any person whose first name is Lior, and doesn't own a red vehicle_).
+Sometimes we are looking for things that are not in the graph (e.g. _any person whose first name is Lior, and doesn't own a white horse_).
 Such patterns are composed of:

 * A left component that ends with an entity (_any person whose first name is Lior_)
 * A No-existence / a no-connection language element (_"doesn't"_)
 * A relationship / path (_own)
-* A right component that starts with an entiy (_a red vehicle_)
+* A right component that starts with an entiy (_a white horse_)

 An assignment is a multi-set of concrete elements only to the left component.

-The example above covers two cases: (i) there may be no red vehicles at all, or (ii) there may be red vehicles, but none of them is owned by a person whose first name is Lior.
+The example above covers two cases: (i) there may be no white horses at all, or (ii) there may be white horses, but none of them is owned by a person whose first name is Lior.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB05.png)

-Usually it doesn't matter which is the case, since _any person whose name is Lior and doesn't own a red vehicle_ is a valid assignment to the pattern.
+Usually it doesn't matter which is the case, since _any person whose name is Lior and doesn't own a white horse_ is a valid assignment to the pattern.
 This is where the **no-existence language element (depicted with a pink 'X' box)** can be used.

 An assignment matches the pattern only if:

 * It matches a pattern composed only of the left component (there is _a person whose first name is Lior_)
-* It has no superset that matches a pattern composed of the left component, the relationship, and the right component (There is no assignment for _a person whose first name is Lior and own's a red vehicle)_
+* It has no superset that matches a pattern composed of the left component, the relationship, and the right component (There is no assignment for _a person whose first name is Lior and own's a white horse)_

 An 'X' may not be used directly before a relationship or a path with an aggregation.

 In certain situations, however, we need an assignment to match the pattern only if:

 * It matches a pattern composed only of the left component (there is _a person whose first name is Lior_)
-* It has no superset that matches a pattern composed of the left component, the relationship, and the right component (There is no assignment for _a person whose first name is Lior and own's a red vehicle)_
+* It has no superset that matches a pattern composed of the left component, the relationship, and the right component (There is no assignment for _a person whose first name is Lior and own's a white horse)_
-* There is an assignment that matches a pattern composed only of the right component (there is _a red vehicle_)
+* There is an assignment that matches a pattern composed only of the right component (there is _a whote horse_)

 This is where the **no-connection language element (depicted with a pink '↛' box)** can be used.